Candy From the 1960s: Remember These?

-Ah, Good & Plenty.
+Ah, .
 The grand old man of modern American candy.
 They got their start right before the turn of the 19th century, when some candy still came in the ever-popular "musk" flavor (see candy hearts).
-Choo Choo Charley, seen here in a clip from one of those unforgettable TV commercials, shook the box in time to the chugging wheels -- "Charie says!," etc etc. According to at least one source, the lovely pink color of these candies comes from the crushed bodies of a certain kind of insect.
+Choo Choo Charley, seen here in a clip from one of those unforgettable TV commercials, shook the box in time to the chugging wheels—"Charie says!"
+According to at least one source, the lovely pink color of these candies comes from the crushed bodies of a certain kind of insect.
 Yummy!
-Still, as Charlie says, "love my Good & Plenties!".
+Still, as Charlie says, "love my Good & Plenty!".
+Good & Plenty

 Really Rings a Bell (Ding!)

-Really a gross name and concept for candy, no?
-Baked beans -- ooh, give me a big handful!
+This is a pretty weird name for candy, right?
+Baked beans—ooh, give me a big handful!
 But these were kind of good, certainly not like any other candy out there.
 Little Spanish peanuts with a kind of burnt-tasting shell, just this side of awful, but somehow delicious, these Ferrara-Pan concoctions have been around for quite awhile, surviving despite their weird name and out-there flavor.
 You can still find them lurking in candy machines by the doors of local businesses, though I can't really vouch for the freshness of those...

 Awesome Old Life Savers TV Commercial

-Who needs to be a proud Papa to get a kick out of a bubble gum cigar?
-Not us, when we could run around all afternoon gnawing on one of these monsters, pretending to be old men or gangsters.
+Who needs to be a proud Papa to get a kick out of a ?
+Not us, when we were kids and we could run around all afternoon gnawing on one of these monsters, pretending to be old men or gangsters.
 Chewing an entire bubble gum cigar was just about impossible given its size, so we kind of whittled them down in the course of a day or two.
-Could there be a connection between that habit and the mouthful of cavities we eventually wound up with?
-Naw.
-I mean, Gnaw...
+Could there be a connection between that habit and the mouthful of cavities we eventually wound up with? bubble gum cigar

-OK, so these aren't exactly candy, but if there's one snack that really nails the 60's/70's for me, its these little things.
-Kind of a pre-cursor to Power Bars, Space Food sticks were tubes of, I guess, food.
-A bit like a candy Slim Jim, wrapped up in heavy, space-age foil packaging.
+OK, so these aren't exactly candy, but if there's one snack that really nails the 1960s for me, its these little things.
+Kind of a precursor to Power Bars, Space Food sticks were tubes of, I guess, food.
+They were a bit like a candy Slim Jim, wrapped up in heavy, space-age foil packaging.
 The box was pretty hilarious, and the super-serious TV commercials made these things sound like the only sane choice for snacking in this or any century.
 We could go through a box of twelve in less than two days.

 Space Food Sticks TV Commercial - "The energy snack from US Aerospace research..."

-Introduced in 1958 but not really popular until the 60's, when pre-teens like me and my brother wore them to show some kind of solidarity with the hippies we saw on TV, candy necklaces were pretty much a failure as both a candy and a necklace.
-Not tasty at all -- a little like super-bland Sweet-Tarts -- and oddly uncomfortable to have around your neck all day.
+Introduced in 1958 but not really popular until the 60's, when pre-teens like me and my brother wore them to show some kind of solidarity with the hippies we saw on TV, were pretty much a failure as both a candy and a necklace.
+Not tasty at all—a little like super-bland Sweet-Tarts—and oddly uncomfortable to have around your neck all day.
 Plus if it was hot your sweat melted the candy, leaving little color marks around your neck for a few days at least.
-Nice from a nostalgia point of view, but not really a big win for the candy industry.
+Nice from a nostalgia point of view, but not really a big win for the candy industry. candy necklaces

-Yeah, Sugar Babies -- very much underrated by me and my friends.
+In retrospect, Sugar Babies very much underrated by me and my friends.
 These little sugar-coated caramels packed a serious does of sweetness, something I always forgot until I was halfway through a bag and my teeth were starting to actually hurt.
 One of the few candies that we rarely finished in one go; there always seemed to be a bag with about a third left in it, with the top twisted closed.
-One of my favorites, really -- I think I might need to buy a few boxes!
+One of my favorites, really—I think I might need to buy a few boxes!